K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design principle

 \subsection{Limits of the scalar-based theory}

-To interpret the deviation from prediction by the scalar-based theory in systems with subwavelength feature size, in this paragraph we employ the rigorous electromagnetic theory to accurately investigate vectorial optical fields.
-First, one exemplary DOE is introduced to discuss vectorial effects by a comparison between the scalar-based theory and FDTD method.
-The studied binary $5\times5$ DOE is composed of square pixels having feature size $\Lambda_\mathrm{ph}$ and depth h, as in Fig\ref{fig1}(c).
-In which two kinds of materials, the substrate medium with refractive index $n_{2}=1.5$ and the air with $n_{1}=1.0$, occupy the pink and transparent grids, respectively.
-Figure \ref{fig1}(a) illustrates the transmission fields on the exiting surface of DOE (at z=h=$\lambda$) by FDTD, provided a plane-wave incidence with wavelength $\lambda$ and structure parameter $\Lambda_\mathrm{ph}/\lambda=6$.
-In this refractive-optics regime- i.e., $\Lambda_\mathrm{ph}/\lambda\gg1$ - the numerical results show that the intensity of optical fields is dependent on the individual morphology of a pixel, is approximately uniform, and has almost constant amplitude value $|E|=1$.
-In Fig.\ref{fig1}(a'), the phase of the fields is distinctly associated with pixel morphology, and the value of the phase difference between two kinds of pixels is $\pi$, confirming the predication by the scalar-based theory \cite{sa1}.
-Compared to Fig.\ref{fig1}(a), Fig.\ref{fig1}(b) demonstrates the transmission fields in DOE having subwavelength feature size $\Lambda_\mathrm{ph}/\lambda=0.6$.
-Figures \ref{fig1}(b) and \ref{fig1}(b') clearly present that not only the intensity but also the phase of the optical fields signify the mechanism of pixel-pixel couplings, and reveal the sub-profile of fields inside a single pixel.
-The assumption of uniformity and single-pixel-dependence of optical fields made by the scalar-based theory is hence considerably invalid.
-Moreover, the results seem to imply that the single-value representation of optical fields per pixel can be problematic in the regime $\Lambda_\mathrm{ph}/\lambda\leq1$.
+To interpret the deviation from the prediction by the scalar-based theory in systems with subwavelength feature size, in this subsection we apply the rigorous electromagnetic theory, FDTD, for accurate computations of vectorial optical fields.
+The vectorial effects are then demonstrated by observing an exemplary DOE at different feature sizes $\mathrm{\Lambda_{ph}}$.
+The DOE is composed of $5\times5$ square pixels with feature size $\mathrm{\Lambda_{ph}}$ and depth h, as indicated in Fig. \ref{fig1x}(c).
+Here two kinds of media, the substrate medium with refractive index $n_{2}=1.5$ and air with $n_{1}=1.0$, occupy the pink and transparent pixels, respectively.
+Figure \ref{fig1x}(a) illustrates the transmission fields on the exiting surface of DOE (at z=h+$\mathrm{\delta_{h}}$=$\mathrm{\lambda+\delta_{h}}$), providing a plane-wave incidence with wavelength $\lambda$ at $\mathrm{z=0}$ and structure parameter $\mathrm{\Lambda_{ph}/\lambda=6}$.
+An appropriate separation $\mathrm{\delta_{h}}$ from the surface $\mathrm{z=h}$ is adopted to diminish the influence of evanescent waves.
+In this classical regime of refractive optics- i.e., $\mathrm{\Lambda_{ph}/\lambda\gg1}$ - numerical results show that the intensity profile of optical fields is only dependent on the morphology (the pink or transparent pixel) of an individual pixel and has almost constant amplitude value $\mathrm{|E|=1}$.
+In Fig. \ref{fig1x}(a') the corresponding phase profile $\mathrm{arg(E)}$ of the fields also shows significant dependence on the local pixel morphology, where the value of the phase difference between two kinds of pixels is $\mathrm{\pi}$, confirming the prediction by the scalar-based theory (see the texts below) \cite{sa1}.
+Compared to Figs. \ref{fig1x}(a) and \ref{fig1x}(a'), Figs. \ref{fig1x}(b) and \ref{fig1x}(b') clearly show that both the intensity and the phase of the transmission fields exhibit across-pixel continuity and display the sub-pixel profile for the DOE with $\mathrm{\Lambda_{ph}/\lambda=0.6}$.
+The assumption of uniformity and local-pixel-dependence of optical fields made by the scalar-based theory, i.e., $\mathrm{|E|=1}$ and $\mathrm{arg(E)=2\pi n_{1}h/\lambda}$ for the transparent pixel, and $\mathrm{|E|=1}$ and $\mathrm{arg(E)=2\pi n_{2}h/\lambda}$ for the pink pixel, is hence considerably invalid.
+Such results may also imply that these single-value representation of optical fields per pixel by the scalar-based theory can be problematic in the regime $\mathrm{\Lambda_{ph}/\lambda\leq1}$.